japila-books/spark-sql-internals/mkdocs/spark-sql-AggregationIterator.md

+title: AggregationIterator

-== [[AggregationIterator]] AggregationIterator -- Generic Iterator of UnsafeRows for Aggregate Physical Operators
+# AggregationIterator -- Generic Iterator of UnsafeRows for Aggregate Physical Operators

 `AggregationIterator` is the base for <<implementations, iterators>> of <<spark-sql-UnsafeRow.adoc, UnsafeRows>> that...FIXME